SAP-samples/abap-cheat-sheets/05_Constructor_Expressions.md

 ```

 Regarding internal tables, the line specifications are enclosed in an
 inner pair of parentheses `( ... )`.
-In the following examples,
+In the following example,
-three lines are added to a table.
+three lines are added to an internal table.

 ``` abap
 "Creating an internal table type and an internal table